Chart Color Schemes

 Infrastructure

-Katoomba has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Katoomba has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified five projects likely impacting the region.
-Key initiatives are: Katoomba Cultural Centre and Civic Precinct Upgrade (commencing 2021), Katoomba Town Centre Upgrade (scheduled for completion in late 2023), Echo Point Precinct Upgrade (beginning mid-2022), Escarpments Estate (underway since early 2020).
-Below is a list of projects most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified five projects that could impact this region.
+Notable ones include the Katoomba Cultural Centre and Civic Precinct Upgrade, Katoomba Town Centre Upgrade, Echo Point Precinct Upgrade, and Escarpments Estate.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.